luciasalar/collect_tweet_financial_companies/dataDictionary.md

 flesch_reading_ease:  The Flesch Reading Ease gives a text a score between 1 and 100, with 100 being the highest readability score.
 Scoring between 70 to 80 is equivalent to school grade level 8.

-# variable descriptions for reference tweet files
+# Variable Descriptions for Reference Tweet Files

 ### description: all the parent tweets